 - After the loading screen, uMobix will be installed on the target device and you will be redirected to the uMobix dashboard.

 Please take note that it can take up to 24 hours for the first bit of data to load on the dashboard.
 After the first wait, though, syncing should be regular.
 If the first batch of data doesn’t sync after 24 hours, don’t hesitate to contact support.

 In theory, you can install uMobix successfully using only the iCloud ID and password of the target user.
 At least, this is what uMobix seems to claim, at first glance.

-However, this only works if, (a) you’re certain that there’s an existing iCloud backup, and (b) 2FA is disabled.
+However, I found out that this only works if, (a) you’re certain that there’s an existing iCloud backup, and (b) 2FA is disabled.

 If this is the case, then you can skip steps 4 and 5 above.
 But if you’re not sure, then you need to have physical access to check.

 Also, take note that recent iPhone versions, at least those that are at least iOS 9 and above, have 2FA automatically enabled.
 Once 2FA is turned on, there is no going back.

 So in the end, it’s actually much easier for you if you have physical access to the iPhone.